Skip to content

 Provided ResourceYour MCP Server

-After creating the application, generate client credentials (Client ID + Client Secret) and save them.
+After creating the Application, generate client credentials (Client ID + Client Secret) and save them.
+These go into your environment as KEYCARD_CLIENT_ID and KEYCARD_CLIENT_SECRET.
+Your MCP server passes them to AuthProvider so it can exchange tokens on behalf of users.

 Every third-party integration follows the same steps: